 Christopher White, Director of Research and Education

-Christopher White is a graduate student in Ethics and Society from Fordham University and a B.A. in Politics, Philosophy, and Economics from The King’s College.
+Christopher White holds an M.A. in Ethics and Society from Fordham University and a B.A. in Politics, Philosophy, and Economics from The King’s College.
 His writings have appeared in the Wall Street Journal, USA Today, Forbes, New York Daily News, International Business Times, The American Interest, National Review, First Things, Public Discourse, Human Life Review, and Touchstone among many other print and online publications.
-He is the co-author of Renewal: How a New Generation of Faithful Priests and Bishops are Revitalizing the Catholic Church (Encounter Books) and is currently a Fellow of the Paul Ramsey Institute.
+He is the co-author of Renewal: How a New Generation of Faithful Priests and Bishops are Revitalizing the Catholic Church (Encounter Books) and a 2013-2014 Robert Novak Fellowship Award Winner.
 He lives in New York City.